Friskygote/Issix-mod/README.md

 ## Technical stuff
 The goal is to create a mod with as little of overwriting the core modules to preserve compatibility and not have a dance every time base game gets an update.
 This means that we'll try to use as many of mechanics that already exist in the game as possible.
 Granted, while I'm a coder, I'm unsure I can properly implement complex system in Godot, so I might need some help with that.

+## Incompatibilities with other mods
+- Ace's Worldbuilding Mod - overwrites entire engineering floor, breaks the quest

 # Contributing
 Certain interaction in BDCC community shook me up a little and I've decided to add a politically motivated requirement for contributing to this repo.